Former Arizona Rep. Renzi's corruption trial begins

 The indictment lists the partner, James Sandlin, as a co-defendant with Renzi and two other men.
 Sandlin, who prosecutors say gave Renzi corporate checks for $121,000 - most of which was transferred to the lawmaker’s campaign account - is charged with conspiracy, wire fraud, money laundering and false tax filings.

-Andrew Beardall, who was president of Renzi’s insurance company, is charged with conspiracy and lying to regulators, and Dwayne Lequire, an accountant who also worked for Renzi, is charged with conspiracy, insurance fraud and lying to regulators.
+Andrew Beardall, who was president of Renzi’s insurance company, was previously tried and acquitted of conspiracy and insurance fraud.
+Dwayne Lequire, an accountant who also worked for Renzi, was convicted of some charges, although all were overturned on appeal.

 Prosecutors say Renzi illegally transferred more than $400,000 through his insurance company to his campaign coffers and personal accounts between 2001 and 2009 via various bank and trust accounts.